 Business intelligence can offer numerous analytical capabilities for measuring customer profitability, as well as for ranking and scorecarding customers across a number of areas including net profitability, customer performance by month, and channel profitability.
 For instance, BI software can be used to rank existing customers based on the recentness, frequency and value of their purchases.
-This gives the enterprise the ability to better organize their customers into more targeted opportunity groups for up-selling and cross-selling.
+This gives you the ability to better organize your customers into more targeted opportunity groups for up-selling and cross-selling.
 With business intelligence, companies ensure that their sales and marketing efforts are aimed at retaining and optimizing the right customers and attracting the right prospects with the right offers, be it an up-sell to an existing customer or an incentive to pull in new customers.

 Predict Customer Demand

 Business intelligence can help business planners improve forecast accuracy and the overall sales and operations planning process.
 For instance, BI software can track order and order line fill rates so the company is ready to handle seasonal spikes and drops in orders.
 A high-end food and beverage producer can use this data to stock their online (and in-store) shelves with the right items at times when demand is the highest.
 When a drop in demand is expected the producer knows to pull back on production and save inventory space for other products.
-Business intelligence software also allows companies to set the outlier threshold to eliminate past events that could affect future customer demand forecasts so the data is more accurate.
+Business intelligence software also allows you to set the outlier thresholds to eliminate past events that could affect future customer demand forecasts so the data is more accurate.

 Influence Customer Behavior